flynnguy/metar-map/README.md

 change this.

 There are some other options but the next thing you'll want to change is the airports dictionary.
+This is the `airports.json` file.
 The first part is the airport identifier, the 2nd is the location of the pixel (0 based) in the chain.
 So for example:
 ```
-airports = {
+{
-    'KEEN': 0,
+    "KEEN": 0,
-    'KCON': 1,
+    "KCON": 1
 }
 ```
 Defines 2 airports, the first is `KEEN` which is the first light, the second is `KCON` which is the 2nd light.
 The order in the dict doesn't matter but the number value does.
+Also this needs to be valid JSON.

 I would suggest wiring up just one pixel first and make sure everything is working.